My Photography & Travel Guide to Lake Bled, Slovenia

 Final Thoughts

 Lake Bled is one of those places that almost feels unreal when you first see it.
 The emerald water.
-The tiny island church rising from the center of the lake.
+The tiny island church rises from the center.
 The Julian Alps stand quietly in the background.
 It looks like a painting, and it is very real and very photogenic.

-What I loved most about photographing Lake Bled is how much it rewards patience.
+What I love most about photographing Lake Bled is how much it rewards patience.
 Sunrise here is pure magic.
-When the morning mist floats across the water, and the light begins to touch the church tower, you feel like you are witnessing something that was arranged just for you.
-If you are willing to wake up early, you will often have the lake almost to yourself.
-Bring a tripod.
+When the morning mist floats across the water, and the light begins to touch the church tower, you feel like you are witnessing something arranged just for you.
+If you are willing to set an alarm and climb that hill, you will often have the lake almost entirely to yourself.
+Bring your tripod.
 Slow down.
-Let the scene unfold in front of you.
+Let the scene unfold.

 Here is where I would go next.